 Ian Parkin is the author of this post.

 When you learn how to lucid dream, and master this skill, you are no longer limited.
 Your astral projections are all so realistic you will be excited about every mind-blowing adventure for weeks afterward.
-Read on to learn how to wake yourself up inside your dreams and dream consciously.
+Read this article to learn how to wake yourself up inside your dreams and dream consciously.

-There are plenty of reasons you might want learn how to lucid dream: Simply for fun!
+There are plenty of reasons you might want to study how lucid dreaming: Simply for fun!
 Just flying in a lucid dream is an exhilarating feeling.
 Lucid dreams are generally far more intense and vivid than most non-lucid dreams.

-When attempting some of these techniques, you may have some frightening experiences, such as falling or shaking sensations.
+When attempting some of these techniques, you may have some frightening experiences, such as falling or shaking sensations and even recurring nightmares.
 Although not dangerous, you should avoid the techniques that create these sensations if you would prefer not to experience them.

 Additionally, the placebo effect has a major effect on dreaming.
 If you believe your dream characteristics will be dull and lifeless, they are far more likely to be so.
 If you believe they can be creative, original, and surprising, they are far more likely to be.
 Much of the content of your dreams is affected by the placebo effect.
 Remember that the easier you believe it is to dream lucidly, the easier it will to learn how to lucid dream.

-Many of the techniques and “facts” presented here are not backed up by hard scientific research.
+Many of the techniques and “facts” presented here are not medically reviewed or backed up by researchers.
 This is not to say that these techniques do not work.
-With these lessons on how to lucid dream, you are conducting your own research and will be getting your own experiences from which, you will be able to make your own judgments.
+With these lessons on how to lucid dream, you are conducting your own scientific research and will be getting your own experiences from which, you will be able to make your own judgments.

 Each night, we spend about one and a half to two hours dreaming.
 We dream about once every 90 minutes of sleep.
 The time you spend in dreams becomes longer throughout the night, from about 10 minutes to around 45 minutes or slightly longer.
 But what happens when we sleep?
 The dreaming we remember is from this REM sleep period.